 Check out our full review of Penang Seafood Restaurant.

 Image credit: @kiripaca

 If you’re new to the world of Chinese barbecue skewers, there’s no better place to get acquainted than BBQ Box.
-They offer a huge variety of meats from chicken wings to pork intestines and beef tendon.
-These meats are seasoned with a spicy Chinese spice rub, skewered, before they are grilled to perfection over a charcoal fire.
+They offer a variety of meats from chicken wings to pork intestines and beef tendon.
+These meats are seasoned with a spicy Chinese spice rub and skewered before they are grilled to perfection over a charcoal fire.
 Other classic skewers you shouldn’t miss out on include enoki mushrooms, mantou, and asparagus.
-Each skewer costs between $1 and $3, so feast away on these affordable skewers and wash everything down with a bottle of Tsingtao!
+Skewers start at $1, so feast away on these affordable skewers and wash everything down with a bottle of Tsingtao!